 Similar conclusions have been found by researchers from the Johns Hopkins Carey Business School.

-While there isn’t a simple response to the question “How many toys do kids need?”, we now know that scarcity, rather than abundance, sparks creativity.
+While there isn’t a simple response to the question “How many toys should your child have?”, we now know that scarcity, rather than abundance, sparks creativity.
 So, can we, and should we take away all our kids’ toys to spark their creativity?

 No, because there is no need for drastic measures.
 That said, kids do not really need all the toys they have and reducing them could be beneficial.

-1) Adopting a toy rule can help you determine how many toys your kid really needs
+1) Adopting a toy rule can help you determine how many toys your child should have

 If you’re wondering about the amount of toys your kid needs, adopting a toy rule might just be the right solution for you!